 Applying for a Discretionary Housing Payment

-Complete the Discretionary Housing Payment application form and return it to your local Housing Executive District Office.
+If you are currently receiving Housing Benefit, vist the Northern Ireland Housing Executive website and complete the Discretionary Housing Payment application form.
+Then return it to your local Housing Executive Office.
 If you require more room to make your argument than is provided on the form, enclose a letter.
 Include copies of any supplementary evidence which supports your claim for additional help.

 Turned down for extra housing benefit